ETSOO/NotificationBase/README.md

 ## NotificationContainer
-NotificationContainer is a global instance of NotificationContainerClass to provide global access of properties and methods.
+NotificationContainer is to hold all notifications.
+INotificationContainer is the interface.

 Properties: